gocd-contrib/gocd-oauth-login/README.md

 ## Configuration (GitHub as an example)

+**Note**: Due to a bug in the current version of GoCD, you'll need to set a valid **Password file path** under **Server Configuration** (or configure an LDAP server).

+It is also recommended you have at least one local admin configured to avoid getting yourself locked out during this process.
+If you're using password files, make sure the file contains at least one entry, as per these [instructions](https://github.com/gocd/documentation/blob/master/user/configuration/dev_authentication.md#file-based-authentication).

 1. Generate an OAuth Client ID and Client Secret (go to Personal settings > Applications > Developer applications): ![Generate OAuth Token][1]

 1. Generate a "Personal access token" (recommended).
 The plugin only needs the **user** permission to work.